alosadagrande/tekton-dpdk/blog.md

 # Scenario

-In this blog post we are going to show how to leverage Red Hat's [DPDK builder image](registry.redhat.io/openshift4/dpdk-base-rhel8) available from Red Hat's official registry to build applications powered by DPDK.
+In this blog post, we are going to show how to leverage Red Hat's [DPDK builder image](registry.redhat.io/openshift4/dpdk-base-rhel8) available from Red Hat's official registry to build applications powered by DPDK.
 In this task, a continuous deployment process (pipeline) driven by Cloud-native CI/CD on OpenShift called OpenShift Pipelines will assist us.
-The goal is to create a pipeline that allow us to get the code, build and deploy a DPDK application.
+The goal is to create a pipeline that allows us to get the code, build and deploy a DPDK application.
 In this example, we are going to install [testPMD](https://doc.dpdk.org/guides/testpmd_app_ug/), which is an application that can be used to test the DPDK in a packet forwarding mode and also to access NIC hardware features such as Flow Director.

-> :exclamation: In this case testPMD serves as an example of how to build a more fully-featured application using the DPDK base image.
+> :exclamation: In this case, testPMD serves as an example of how to build a more fully-featured application using the DPDK base image.

 ![CD DPDK application architecture](./content/architecture.png)

-The pipeline which will be in charge of:
+The pipeline will be in charge of:

-* Starting the pipeline everytime code is pushed into the master branch of the testPMD Git repository.
+* Starting the pipeline every time code is pushed into the master branch of the testPMD Git repository.
 * Pulling testPMD source code from the Git repository where the webhook is received.
 * Pulling the DPDK base image from Red Hat's catalog registry.
 * Building the application using S2i strategy.
 Specific S2i scripts that describe how our application must be built are obtained from the same Git repository.